ROAM: Robust and Object-Aware Motion Generation Using Neural Pose Descriptors

 \section{Dataset}

-To train our approach, we recorded a new dataset of one subject idling, standing, walking, sitting on a chair and a sofa and lying down on a sofa in a multi-view green screen studio.
-Notably, we only record motions for a single object per action category.
+To train our approach, we recorded a new dataset of two subjects performing idling, standing and walking, and one subject interacting with objects: eg. sitting on a chair and a sofa and lying down on a sofa in a multi-view green screen studio.
+Notably, we only record motions for a single object per action category (one chair and one sofa for sitting, and one sofa for lying down).
 In total, we recorded around 90 minutes of motion at a frame rate of 25fps using 30 calibrated and synchronised RGB cameras.
 To recover the skeletal motion, we leverage a markerless motion capture software~\cite{captury}.
 Foot contact and phase labels are automatically annotated based on the altitude of the foot joints.
 We will release our dataset for future research.